Here’s some other stuff about the game that is handy to know:

 The Inn is nicer than the Tavern.
 They actually have sheets there.
 Now, whether they’re washed or not is another story.
 But hirelings will be much happier staying here.
 Of course, at 15 coins per month per bed it is much more expensive.
 And they are not very likely to receive negative afflictions from staying there.

 If you inquire at the Mayor’s Office, you can purchase a lot in town for 1,000 coins and build a house on it.
 A house is nice and has 8 beds, plus your hirelings will feel warm and cozy and happy staying there.
 They will also likely receive positive effects from time to time.
 A house also has a storage chest that you can safely offload items that you don’t want to carry around all the time.
 There is a flat 50 coin tax each month regardless of how many occupants your house has.
 You can also upgrade your house at some point to provide even nicer lodgings with 10 rooms.
-Hirelings will love living there.
+Hirelings will love living there and the bonuses are more generous, including bonuses for being fed.

 Monthly News